 For Reddish Knob directions from Harrisonburg, click here.

 To learn about even more great hikes and outdoor activities in the area, request our complimentary Shenandoah Valley Vacation Guide!
 When you use this handy planner to research for your trip, you’ll get local insight on the best places to eat, drink, and explore.

 Shenandoah National Park Hiking Trails

 The Shenandoah National Park has a whopping 500 miles of trails, about 30 percent of which are in designated wilderness areas.
-When exploring these trails, you’ll also find nearly 100 miles that also belong to the Appalachian Trail.
-When staying at By the Side of the Road, you can easily access the park from the Swift Run Gap entrance just 20 miles from the inn.
+When exploring these trails, you’ll find nearly 100 miles that also belong to the Appalachian Trail.
+When staying at By the Side of the Road Getaway Lodging, you can easily access the park from the Swift Run Gap entrance just 20 miles from the inn.
 Once you’ve arrived at the park, you’ll find plenty of parking at various trailheads.
 The closest routes to Swift Run Gap are Bearfence, Hawksbill, and Doyles River Falls.
-Every hike offers unique whether it’s seasonal wildflowers, a beautiful waterfall, or a lush forest.
+Every hike features something unique whether it’s seasonal wildflowers, a beautiful waterfall, or a lush forest.

 Bearfence offers two trail options: Bearfence Rock Scramble and Bearfence Viewpoint.
 The Rock Scramble trail is a moderate, one-mile loop with an elevation gain of 311 feet.
 The viewpoint is an easy trail with a roundtrip distance of 1.1 miles and an elevation gain of 305 feet.

 Follow the 2.2-mile moderate Upper Hawksbill Trail for the easiest route to the Hawksbill summit, the peak of the tallest mountain in the Shenandoah National Park.